 We should probably develop a new style of language when we talk about the effects of CBD.
 Non-intoxicating is one that Dr. Ethan Russo, a long-time cannabinoid researcher, seems to like.
 Dr. Russo might be one of the most quoted researchers on the subject of CBD's qualifications.
 His interest in CBD goes back to the '60s when its chemical structure was first distinguished.

-How would you describe CBD's effects or lack thereof?Posted: Friday, September 14th, 10:00am a month ago
+How would you describe CBD's effects or lack thereof?Posted: Friday, September 14th, 10:00am 3 months ago